OR WAIT null SECS

 As to what this clinical trial approach is called, there is no universal name.
 Brennan says she didn’t think point of care was applicable, and preferred clinical research as a care option, or precision/personalized medicine.

 According to FDA—which, by the way, is a big supporter of embedding clinical research at the point of care–“Point of care trials take place in a clinical practice environment and make use of clinical infrastructure and personnel for trial-related activities.”
 A successful trial, an agency spokesperson continued, “may shorten the time needed to obtain safety and efficacy data for medical products.”

 But do not think these trials are allowed to confuse real-world data (RWD) with real-world evidence (RWE).
 FDA, in its 2018 framework document,5 defined RWD as the data relating to patient health status and/or the delivery of health care routinely collected from a variety of sources, and RWE is the clinical evidence regarding a medical product’s use and potential benefits or risks derived from analysis of RWD.

-Says researcher Rachele Hendricks-Sturrup, DHSc, research director for real-world evidence at the Margolis Health Center at Duke University: “Healthcare data is not real-world evidence until it is combined with real-world data.”
+Says researcher Rachele Hendricks-Sturrup, DHSc, research director for real-world evidence at the Margolis Health Center at Duke University: "Healthcare data is not real-world evidence until it is analyzed and assessed alongside other sources of real-world data.”

 Taking the 30,000-foot view, Jodyn Platt, PhD, MPH, an assistant professor of learning health sciences at the University of Michigan, says health care should be viewed as a point of learning.
 “There’s a fine line between quality improvement and research” in order to learn from that data to give better care.